jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 ### REFERENCES

-"Operating System Concepts" by Abraham Silberschatz, Peter B. Galvin, and Greg Gagne

-"Modern Operating Systems" by Andrew S. Tanenbaum and Herbert Bos

-"Operating Systems: Internals and Design Principles" by William Stallings

-"Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau

-"Operating Systems: Principles and Practice" by Thomas Anderson and Michael Dahlin

-"Operating Systems: A Design-Oriented Approach" by Charles Crowley

-"Operating System Design: The Xinu Approach" by Douglas Comer

-"Advanced Programming in the UNIX Environment" by W. Richard Stevens and Stephen A. Rago

-"Windows Internals" by Mark Russinovich, David A. Solomon, and Alex Ionescu

-"Linux Kernel Development" by Robert Love

-Or:

 Silberschatz, A., Galvin, P. B., & Gagne, G. (2018).
 Operating System Concepts.
 Wiley.

 Tanenbaum, A. S., & Bos, H. (2014).
 Modern Operating Systems.
 Pearson.